 By the time I mounted the steps to the veranda, I could see a whopping twenty feet instead of three, and motes of sand struck my face only infrequently.
 Perhaps there was a stand of trees or some other windbreak on that side of the house.
 Whatever the source of protection, I welcomed it.

 The double doors of the manor’s entrance were a block of brown amidst all the white.
 Light shone through a long, red, rectangular window set above the doors.
 So the place had once been a… house of pleasure.
 Keeping these windows was typically considered cute – a sign of character – but I’d always thought it strange.

 After a short hesitation, I knocked.
 The knocker was a looping, sinuous sculpture of brass that suggested a snake without being one.
 The polished metal clunked and the knock resounded in the heavy wood of the door.

 When there was no answer I began to consider just going back to the car rather than knocking again.
 Clearly someone was home, but if they were unwilling to answer the door, I didn’t want to be a pest.
 I glanced down the porch.
 There was a pair of rocking chairs.
-It would be impolite to sleep the night in one without permission, but with a storm like this raging on, perhaps I would be forgiven.
+It would be impolite to sleep the night in one without permission, but with the dust storm raging on, perhaps I would be forgiven.

 I was still debating when I heard the sound of a latch, and the left side door opened.